 Similar to UVC's harmful effect on people, UVC affects plastic, too.
 Products requiring the use of plastic may become brittle with a visible color change on the material's surface.
 In technical terms, UV radiation causes photooxidative degradation, which leads to a break of the polymer chains and deterioration of its mechanical properties.

 Additionally, plastic that has been damaged by UVC light can quickly lose its electrical and mechanical properties.
 For some plastics, UVC damage can lead to complete component failure altogether.

-In consideration of the risks associated with the more popular uses of UVC light, UL’s team in Italy understood the important benefits of a new accreditation that would let them test the plastic materials used in conjunction with UVC-light.
-Davide Atzeni, UL operations manager, said: '”While there is evidence that UVC light may help fight COVID-19, it's also important to consider the long-term safety of products continuously exposed to UVC rays.
-This new testing capability will help both manufacturers and end users be and feel safer.”
+In consideration of the risks associated with the more popular uses of UVC light, UL’s team in Italy together with the colleagues of the UL International Thermoplastics Testing Center in Krefeld, understood the important benefits of a new accreditation that would let them test the plastic materials used in conjunction with UVC light.
+Davide Atzeni, UL operations manager, said: 'While there is evidence that UVC light may help fight COVID-19, it's also important to consider the long-term safety of products continuously exposed to UVC rays.”

 If you're preparing to undertake a new project, it's worth knowing which types of plastics are more susceptible to this type of degradation.
 Even better?
 Testing the plastic to make sure your new product will perform safely before manufacturing begins.

 “While there is evidence that UVC light may help fight COVID-19 , it's important also to consider the long-term safety of products continuously exposed to UVC rays.
 This new testing capability will help both manufacturers and final users to be and feel safer."